cjburkey01/BulletLang/README.md

 Example:

-`java -jar /path/BulletLangCompiler.jar --if /example/main.blt --of /example/output.c`
+`java -jar /path/bullet-lang-VERSION.jar --if /example/main.blt --of /example/output.c`

+If you set an alias:

+`bullet --if /example/main.blt --of /example/output.c`

 ## Obtaining Source